Self-care approaches compared: Find what works for you

 The paradox at the heart of self-care

+Self-care approaches fall into a few distinct types (physical, emotional, social, spiritual, preventive, and reactive), and the reason generic advice fails is that you need different ones at different times.
 You know self-care matters.
-You probably even have a vague sense of what it should look like – rest, meditation, maybe a long bath.
+You probably even have a vague sense of what it should look like: rest, meditation, maybe a long bath.
 But when someone says “practice self-care,” they could mean almost anything.
 Exercise or stillness.
 Social time or solitude.
 Professional help or journal prompts.
-The frustration is not that you do not care about yourself – it is that self-care is too broad to be useful.
+The frustration is not that you do not care about yourself.
+It is that self-care is too broad to be useful until you break it into the approaches it actually contains.

 Key Takeaway